Stick to the Basics: Generate Website Visits and Subscribers

 Once you show your value to the visitor, they will be compelled to revisit your website and engage with you further.
 That’s how great websites like Canva and HubSpot do.
-They show you the value of their offerings on your first visit, engage with you further to build your trust, and eventually make you their fan.
-It’s the best way to find high intent prospects and get referrals without spending too much money and efforts on generating leads.
+They show you the value of their offerings on your first visit, engage with you also to build your trust and eventually make you their fan.
+It’s the best way to find high intent prospects and get referrals without spending too much money and effort on generating leads.

 2. Build your email list

 The second suggestion by Rand Fishkin is to build the subscriber list, or in other words, the email list.
 Email marketing completed 40 years recently, and though people believe it to be dead, the fact is it is still relevant.